Russia swings to $29 bln first-quarter budget deficit | Headlines

 Russia swings to $29 bln first-quarter budget deficit

-Russia's federal budget deficit came in at 2.4 trillion roubles ($28.93 billion) in the first quarter of the year as Moscow spent heavily and energy revenues fell, the finance ministry said on Friday.
-In the same quarter of 2022 Russia posted a surplus of 1.13 trillion roubles, but since then significant outlays to support Russia's military campaign in Ukraine, and Western sanctions on its crucial oil and gas exports, have hit government coffers.
+In the same quarter of 2022 Russia posted a surplus of 1.13 trillion roubles, but since then significant outlays to support its military campaign in Ukraine and a wall of Western sanctions on its oil and gas exports have hit government coffers.
+The finance ministry stopped publishing monthly budget fulfilment data last year.

 - Country: